 The next couple of teeth to come in are the two front teeth.

 The molars are the last to come in.
 These can take up to 33 months before you see them fully come in!

 You can find a handful of illustrated guides online to that show the average age, and corresponding tooth that will erupt.

 The molars are often the most painful for the little ones, and for obvious reason.
+They are the biggest.

 They can also take a bit longer to fully erupt.
 I have heard many parents say that these last teeth were the worst for their children.
 Luckily, they are last so you will have had plenty of experience on how your child handles the sensation, and how you can calm them down.

-Signs of Teething
+What to Expect – Signs and Symptoms of Teething

 They will also start chewing on things.
-Anything.
-Everything.

-The chewing relieves some of the pressure and soreness that they are feeling.
+Why do babies chew on everything when they are teething?
+Well, the chewing relieves some of the pressure and soreness that they are feeling.
 It is natural for them to do this.
 You may want to invest in some furniture guards once you see this happening, or plan ahead and just put those on the furniture before your little termite starts gnawing away at the crib railing.

 Those little teeth do leave quite the mark.

 For whatever reason, I have noticed that these moods tend to strike most often in the middle of the night.

 You might find that you are again having some sleepless nights with your baby, and the cause is teething.

 To prevent this, try to be vigilant about making sure the child’s mouth is wiped off as often as is needed.

 Some other baby teething symptoms can include diarrhea.